 That’s Too Good to be True, it Must Have Some Flaws!

 The only real flaw, in my opinion, is that all the color vibes contain some shade of purple.
 And I hate purple.
 I know, hate is a strong word and how the heck do you hate a color?
 Well, I’m sorry but I do.
 Anything ranging from fuchsia to lavender to aubergine is just not for me.
 This means I have to check the reveal video just in case the yarn in the color vide I’m choosing has some shades of purple and then pick another color vibe for that month.
 I wish I could just set it and get a complete surprise when I get my crate but I think you can agree it’s a very small flaw.

 Another issue I’m having is that because this is a gift, I want to use it for personal projects.
 And I don’t always have time to make personal projects on top of the blog’s projects.
 That just means my stash is slowly growing, but let’s be honest, is that really a problem?
 Having pretty yarn to stare at and dreamy softness to cuddle for later projects doesn’t sound so bad right?

 Ok, you get it, I’m obsessed with my Knitcrate crochet and knitting subscription box.
 What are you waiting for?
 Get yours now!
-And enjoy 20% off your first month through my link using the code CHOP20.
+And enjoy your first month for free through my link using the code CHOP20.